Rose Hill Formation

 The Rose Hill Formation is a geologic formation in West Virginia, United States.
-It preserves fossils dating back to the Silurian period, and is a source of iron ore for nearby foundries.
+This formation dates back to the Silurian period, and is a source of iron ore for nearby foundries.

 History

 The region has historically had numerous names by different geological agencies.
 West Virginia adopted the name Rose Hill Formation, and the name appears on the Geologic Map of West Virginia.